Wireless Charging Technology

 - Position your charger in a convenient location – for instance on your desk.

 - Next, simply place the smartphone on top of the charging pad and ‘get charging’.
 A LED indicator shows when charging has commenced.

-How to add a Qi wireless charging case to your smartphone
+How to add wireless charging technology to your smartphone

 Check out the full list of Qi enabled mobile phones or phones that can be made compatible with the Qi standard: